jorgerebe/f1-strategy-optimization/README.md

 ### Reward Functions

 The reward function is a critical element in a reinforcement learning system.
-Is the only signal that the agent can use to know how well it is performing, so it is critical to design a good reward function and consider a couple of them and see what is the one with which better results are achieved.
+Is the only signal the agent can use to know how well it is performing, so it is critical to design a good reward function and consider a couple of them and see what is the one with which better results are achieved.

 #### Common elements to all the reward functions

 In order to comply with the simulator restrictions, a negative reward will be given to the agent every time it takes a decision that is not in conformity with any of them:

-- If at the end of the race the driver has not used two different tyre compounds, then it will receive a negative reward of -1, appart from being disqualified from the race.
+- If at the end of the race the driver has not used two different tyre compounds, then it will receive a negative reward of -1, apart from being disqualified from the race.
 - If the agent stops more than the maximum number of allowed stops, it means that it is trying to stop when no more tyres are available, which will result in an additional reward of -1 every time it pits when the limit has been surpassed.

 #### R1 - Positions gained per lap